 In this case, in queries:

 SELECT count() FROM table WHERE EventDate = toDate(now()) AND CounterID = 34 SELECT count() FROM table WHERE EventDate = toDate(now()) AND (CounterID = 34 OR CounterID = 42) SELECT count() FROM table WHERE ((EventDate >= toDate('2014-01-01') AND EventDate <= toDate('2014-01-31')) OR EventDate = toDate('2014-05-01')) AND CounterID IN (101500, 731962, 160656) AND (CounterID = 101500 OR EventDate != toDate('2014-05-01'))

-All of these cases will use the index by date and by primary key.
-The index is used even for complex expressions.
+The queries above show that the index is used even for complex expressions.
 Reading from the table is organized so that using the index can't be slower than a full scan.

-In this example, the index can't be used.
+In the example below, the index can't be used.

 SELECT count() FROM table WHERE CounterID = 34 OR URL LIKE '%upyachka%'

 The key for partitioning by month allows reading only those data blocks which contain dates from the proper range.
 In this case, the data block may contain data for many dates (up to an entire month).
 Within a block, data is sorted by primary key, which might not contain the date as the first column.
 Because of this, using a query with only a date condition that does not specify the primary key prefix will cause more data to be read than for a single date.

 Use of Index for Partially-Monotonic Primary Keys¶